charotAmine/azureBlueprintsExtension/README.md

 # Azure Blueprints Code Generator

-The Azure Blueprint Code Generator is an extention which creates an Azure Blueprint workspace with the necessary JSON files to deploy a Blueprints using code.
-It also creates artifactes of type template, Rbac assignment and Policy Assignment.
+The Azure Blueprint Code Generator is an extention which creates an Azure Blueprint workspace with the necessary JSON files to deploy a Blueprint using code.
+It also creates artifacts of type Template, Rbac assignment and Policy Assignment.

 ## Features

-First thing that this extention can do is to create a blueprint workspace :
+First thing that this extention can do is creating a blueprint workspace :

 * Use command ** Azure Blueprints: Generate a blueprint workspace **
 ![Generator](images/generator.png)